twse/random-stuff/Readable Fonts/Turkic.md

 Lexa (1998) and LinguaFont (1998), by Raymond Hickey, includes a screen font for Turkish language.
 The built-in font is missing capital AIU circumflex and I dot above.

+Michael Everson created input utilities for macOS for Turkic languages.

 Noxchi (1993), by Howard M. Berlin, is a series of non-Unicode fonts designed for Chechen.
 All other accented letters are replaced with bullet.

 ## Diacritical and Cyrillic special characters (in alphabetical order by language)